DanielMichael82/walk_locally-MS2/README.md

 #### First Time User Goals

-1. As a first-time user to the site, I want to understand the main purpose of the site and discover the walking routes in my local area.
+1. As a first-time user to the site, I want to understand the main purpose of the site and discover the walking routes around the local area i am visiting.

 2. As a first-time user to the site, I want to be able to easily navigate throughout the site to find content.

-3. As a first-time user to the site, I want to see clear information and photos locations available.
+3. As a first-time user to the site, I want to see clear information and photo’s locations available.

-4. As a first-time user to the site, I also want to locate their social media links to help with the choice of walk I take.
+4. As a first-time user to the site, I would like to sign up to keep upto date with the website.

 #### Returning User Goals